This website is dedicated to mbira (lamellophone) music and

 Retuning of sampled instruments, to experiment with different intervals.

 More playback options to make a better rehearsal tool.

-their great work on adding sound samples and transcriptions of these instruments to the website.
+our great collaboration when adding sound samples and transcriptions of these instruments to the website.

 My name is Stefan Franke and I live in Berlin, Germany.
 I would be glad to hear your comments, questions or ideas.

 Please don't hesitate to post to the SymRes forum (registered users only),